cheatham1/SoftwareBook/glossary.md

 ![](Pictures/figs_atlas_FigID26-mod-011107.png)

-This disagram shows the cross-section of the inner detector layout through the beam axis.
+This diagram shows the cross-section of the inner detector layout through the beam axis.

 The ATLAS detector design is symmetrical in pseudorapidity.
 The detector region |eta|>3 is particularly challenging since particle densities and energies are at their highest.